- Start dateSeptember 2017

 Graduating students will have an interdisciplinary approach to design and will be equipped with the critical and professional skills to work as project based consultants, studio based designer makers, curators and commission-based designers.

-Our BA 3D Design graduates have found employment within the fields of anthropology, architecture, craft production, fine art and interior design, while many others have also gone on to postgraduate study.
+Our BA 3D Design graduates have found employment within the fields of product design, craft production, interior design, architecture and fine art, while many others have also gone on to postgraduate study.